GalaxyMakerPython/Object-Detection/README.md

 # Object-Detection
-A Model that can Tell the difference between a Rock, a paper and a scissor Live!
+A Model that can Tell the difference between a Rock, a paper and a scissor!